-PowerVR Ray Tracing is a revolutionary technology that brings lightning fast ray tracing to the world's leading mobile GPU.
-This game-changing feature enables astonishing realism as well as allowing developers and content creators to simplify their workflow
+PowerVR Ray Tracing is a revolutionary technology that enables lightning fast ray tracing for GPUs and SoCs.
+This game-changing technology enables astonishing realism as well as allowing developers and content creators to simplify their workflow.

-The PowerVR Wizard family of GPUs delivers a highly optimized and ultra-efficient implementation of the PowerVR Ray Tracing technology.
-PowerVR Wizard graphics IP processors enable more immersive games and apps with real-life dynamic lighting models that produce advanced lighting effects, dynamic soft shadows, and life-like reflections and transparencies, previously unachievable in a mobile form factor.
+PowerVR ray tracing graphics IP enables more immersive games and apps with real-life dynamic lighting models that produce advanced lighting effects, dynamic soft shadows, and life-like reflections and transparencies, previously unachievable in an efficient real-time device.

-PowerVR Wizard Ray Tracing GPU IP processors are highly scalable, making them disruptive to many markets from mobile to high-end.
+PowerVR ray tracing is highly scalable, making it potentially disruptive to many markets from mobile to high-end gaming and the creative arts.

-Through the advanced architecture of PowerVR Wizard, multiple ray tracing engines and shaders operate concurrently to ensure real world sustained performance for both ray tracing and shading.
+Through the advanced architecture of PowerVR ray tracing multiple ray tracing engines and shaders can operate concurrently to ensure real world sustained performance for both ray tracing and shading.

 Ray tracing is a powerful tool that offers an innate understanding of light.
 Therefore, some effects are more efficiently computed with ray tracing than using state of the art raster techniques.